HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/data/provider-matrix.rst

 ---------------------

 The compact matrix tells which providers exist.
-The replay cases show what their committed artifacts look like and which providers still need a locked network refresh before they deserve a stable gallery page.
+The replay cases show what their committed artifacts look like and where provider-specific comparisons already exist.

 .. figure:: /_static/user_guide/data/hubeau_provider_replay_examples.png
    :alt: Hub'Eau provider replay across observation families